-Eeda Movie Review
+Eeda Movie Review: A Fierce Mix Of Romance & Politics!

 Eeda, the debut directorial venture of B Ajithkumar is one among the two major releases of the day.
-The film, featuring Shane Nigam and Nimisha Sajayan in the lead role is touted to be a love story with a difference.
+The film, featuring Shane Nigam and Nimisha Sajayan in the lead roles, is touted to be a love story with a difference.
 The two different trailers of the movie released by the team, suggest the same.
-Eeda has been bankrolled by Sharmila Rajan under the banner Collective Phase One. the film has been brought to the theatres by Lal Jose under the banner LJ films.
+Eeda has been bankrolled by Sharmila Rajan under the banner Collective Phase One.
+The film has been brought to the theatres by Lal Jose under the banner LJ films.

 Plot

 The story of Eeda takes us through the lives of two youngsters named Anand and Aishwarya.
-After a few chance encounters, they both fall in love with each other but the way ahead isn't an easy one for them as the issues between the two families, who follow different political ideologies hinder their relationship.
+After a chance encounter, they fall in love with each other but the way ahead isn't an easy one for them as the issues between their families who follow different political ideologies create a lot of dificulties for both of them.

+Let's see how the cast & crew members of Eeda have fared for the movie..

 Shane Nigam As Anand